Pidgeot/python-lnp/readme.rst

 * Pre-generated worlds
 * User configuration of the raws

-Using other aspects of the PyLNP can cover most of there limitations, but would also impact unmodded saves.
+Using other aspects of PyLNP can cover most of there limitations, but would also impact unmodded saves.

 Maximising compatibility